-Two months ago, I finished a novel I started 13 years ago during a May Gibbs Children’s Literature Trust Fellowship residency in Adelaide.
+Two months ago, I began to re-write a novel I started 13 years ago during a May Gibbs Children’s Literature Trust Fellowship residency in Adelaide.
 What a frustrating first draft that was too with its jumping between three generations, and even the paleogeology of the magnificent monolith called Ngarrabullgan!
 I put the manuscript out of sight and mind.

 But you know when you can’t give up on a story?
 This was one of them.

-Known to the local Djungan people as Ngarrabullgan, the mountain belongs to the Djungan community, and is part of a protected National Park.
+Known to the local Djungan people as Ngarrabullgan, the mountain is sacred to the Djungan community, and is part of a their protected National Park.

 Mt Mulligan is also the site of Queensland’s worst land-based tragedy, and Australia’s third worst mining accident.